 Don’t worry if you can’t meet up in person

-If you’re working out at home, you and your workout partner can still exercise together!
-Set a time to work out together over a video call — your location is no barrier.
+If you’re working out at home, live in different areas or can’t meet up in person, you and your workout partner can still train together!
+Work out together over a video call or simply at the same time of day to hold each other accountable — your location doesn’t need to be a barrier.

-You can use the SWEAT app Planner feature to schedule the sessions you want to do with your workout partner.
+The Planner feature in the Sweat app is a great way to schedule the sessions you want to do with your workout partner!

-Whether you’re meeting up in person or virtually, you could try a few different times to see what works for both and your workout partner.
+Try a few different times to see what works best for both you and your workout partner.
 It’s a great way to spend time with a friend no matter where they are!

 Take it outside

-Whether you opt for a local park or travel a little further for a change of scenery — by a beach or lake can be great options — an outdoor workout is good for your mind as well as your Vitamin D intake.
+Whether you opt for a local park or travel a little further for a change of scenery — beach or lakeside can be great options — an outdoor workout is also good for your mind as well as your vitamin D intake.

-There are lots of ways to improvise if you’re exercising outdoors with a friend — look for places where you can roll out a fitness mat and do a workout together in the great outdoors.
+There are lots of ways to improvise if you’re exercising in the great outdoors with a friend — simply look for safe places where you can roll out a fitness mat and do a workout together!

-If you want to get in a low-intensity cardio workout, look for hiking trails or walks that you can do in the time you’ve scheduled together — having a great view at the end of your exercise session is a good way to reward you both for completing a workout.
+If you want to get in a low-intensity cardio workout, look for hiking trails or walks you can do together — having a great view at the end of your session is an amazing reward.

 Share and be rewarded